Hercules: Military

 Six successive ships of the British Royal Navy, from the 18th to the 20th century, bore the name HMS Hercules.

-In the French Navy, there were no less than nineteen ships called Hercule, plus three more named Alcide which is another name of the same hero.
+In the French Navy, there were no fewer than nineteen ships called Hercule, plus three more named Alcide, which is another name of the same hero.

-Hercules's name was also used for five ships of the US Navy, four ships of the Spanish Navy, four of the Argentine Navy and two of the Swedish Navy, as well as for numerous civilian sailing and steam ships.
+Hercules's name was also used for five ships of the US Navy, four ships of the Spanish Navy, four of the Argentine Navy, and two of the Swedish Navy, as well as for numerous civilian sailing and steam ships.

-In modern aviation a military transport aircraft produced by Lockheed Martin carries the title Lockheed C-130 Hercules.
+In modern aviation a military transport aircraft produced by Lockheed Martin carries the designation Lockheed C-130 Hercules.

 Operation Herkules was the German code-name given to an abortive plan for the invasion of Malta during the Second World War.